bhoke/kl_challenge/readme.md

 - [x] You should generate the test images for your C++ code and place them inside `test/fixtures`.
 - Note from `test/test_main.cpp` that they must be in `bmp` format.
 Any hunch why we use `bmp` instead of `jpg` here?
   - `bmp` is an uncompressed format.
-I guess, when we save it as jpeg the pixel values may change.
+I guess, when we save it as `jpeg` the pixel values may change.
+As a result, we could not observe exact same result.
 ### 6. Implementing the C++ code

 - Your task here is to complete the `model.cpp` file.
 There are 3 methods to be implemented: